ntalekt/homeassistant/README.md

     <a href="https://github.com/ntalekt/homeassistant/commits/master"><img src="https://img.shields.io/github/last-commit/ntalekt/homeassistant.svg"/></a>
   </h4>
 </div>
-This is my [Home Assistant](https://home-assistant.io) configuration which is running on a [Raspberry Pi 3 ](https://www.amazon.com/gp/product/B01CD5VC92/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01CD5VC92&linkCode=as2&tag=ntalekt0c-20&linkId=a47341c555e64a096e2d9eb9af323626) running [Hassbian](https://home-assistant.io/docs/installation/hassbian/installation/).
+This is my <a href="https://home-assistant.io">Home Assistant</a> configuration which is running on a <a href="https://www.amazon.com/gp/product/B01CD5VC92/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01CD5VC92&linkCode=as2&tag=ntalekt0c-20&linkId=a47341c555e64a096e2d9eb9af323626">Raspberry Pi 3</a> running <a href="https://home-assistant.io/docs/installation/hassbian/installation/">Hassbian</a>.
 When starting with home automation I found many well documented configurations and drew inspiration from them in order to achieve my automation goals.
 I wanted to share my success with the community and hopefully help others on their journey.

 Home Assistant Version: 0.68.1